The Martyrdom of St Stephen (Annibale Carracci)

-The Martyrdom of St Stephen is a c.1603-1604 oil on canvas painting by Annibale Carracci.
+The Martyrdom of St Stephen is an oil painting on canvas executed c.1603–1604 by the Italian painter Annibale Carracci.
 It was given to Louis XIV by the duc de Montausier sometime before 1668 and is now in the Louvre in Paris (INV.
 204).
 It is drawn on by a c.1610 work on the subject possibly by the artist's nephew Antonio Carracci (National Gallery, London).